polaris-hub/polaris/docs/quickstart.md

 ```

 ??? info "Other installation options"
 You can replace `mamba` by `conda`.
-The package is also pip installable if you need it: `pip install polaris-py`.
+The package is also pip installable if you need it: `pip install polaris-lib`.

 ## Benchmarking API